gavv/signal-estimator/README.md

 * **Measure hardware + software latency of loopback setup**

-   Connect PC audio output to DUT (Device Under Test, e.g. another computer) audio input using a jack cable.
-Connect DUT audio output to PC audio input.
+   Connect audio output of PC to audio input of DUT (Device Under Test, e.g. another computer) using a jack cable.
+Connect audio output of DUT to audio input of PC.
 On DUT, run software that loops back signal from input to output device.

    Measured loopback latency (bold red) will give you output + input latency of PC sound card (which you can measure separately and subtract) + output + input latency of DUT sound card (which you can also measure separately) + latency of software running on DUT.